arumaldodrla/Real-Estate-Reset/10_AI_SYSTEM/ai_overview.md

 -   **Human-in-the-Loop**: While the AI agents are designed to be autonomous, there are clear escalation paths for human intervention, particularly for complex or sensitive issues.
 -   **Compliance by Design**: The AI systems are built with a strong emphasis on regulatory compliance, including fair housing laws and data privacy regulations.
 -   **Transparency**: The AI agents are transparent about their capabilities and limitations, and they clearly disclose when a user is interacting with an AI.

+## 3. AI-Driven Development & Maintenance

+-   **Development Agent**: The primary development of the platform will be carried out by an AI agent.
+This agent will use the documentation in this repository as its source of truth.
+-   **Maintenance Agent**: A specialized AI agent will be responsible for the weekly self-revision cycle.
+This agent will be triggered by a GitHub Actions workflow and will have the ability to create and merge pull requests for minor updates.
+-   **Translation Agent**: An AI agent will be used to accelerate the translation of the frontend application into new languages.
+This agent will be given the English translation files as input and will generate the corresponding files for the target language.